philbo87/minimal-mistakes/_posts/2016-07-20-writing-jekyll-posts.md

 ---
-title: Test post
+title: Test post work
 layout: single
 ---

 This is a test post.
+And it works